RoboCore/Ethernet_W5500/README.md

 WIZ Ethernet Library
 ========
-WIZ Ethernet library is made for various Opena Source Hardware Platform and support WIZnet's W5100, W5200 and W5500 chip.
+WIZ Ethernet library is made for various Open Source Hardware Platform and support WIZnet's W5100, W5200 and W5500 chip.
 The Ethernet library lets you connect to the Internet or a local network

 ## Supported devices
 * ioShield, WIZ550io (using W5500)